Tencent/APIJSON/README(English).md

 -------- | ------------ | ------------
  Requirement | Client developers append key-value pairs to an url for a request in documents | Client developers append JSON to the url for their requirements
  Structure | base_url/get/table_name?<br />key0=value0&key1=value1...<br /><br />Only one table_name can be contained in an URL | base_url/get/<br />{<br > &nbsp;&nbsp; TableName0:{<br > &nbsp;&nbsp;&nbsp;&nbsp; key0:value0,<br > &nbsp;&nbsp;&nbsp;&nbsp; key1:value1,<br > &nbsp;&nbsp;&nbsp;&nbsp; ...<br > &nbsp;&nbsp; },<br > &nbsp;&nbsp; TableName1:{<br > &nbsp;&nbsp;&nbsp;&nbsp; ...<br > &nbsp;&nbsp; }<br > &nbsp;&nbsp; ...<br > }<br /><br />You can add TableNames as many as you want after an URL
  URL | Different urls for different requests.
-The more diffirent kinds of request, the more different urls | One url for one method(GET,POST...), most requests use the same URL of the 7 common ones
+The more diffirent kinds of requests, the more different urls | One url for one method(GET,POST...), most requests use the same URL of the 7 common ones
  Key-Value Pair | key=value | key:value

 <br />